collective/kupu/doc/README.txt

 LICENSE.txt for the license text.

-The Sarissa ECMAScript library shipped in this distribution (common/sarissa.js) is the work of Manos Batis and distributed under the Kupu License with his kind permission.
+The Sarissa ECMAScript library shipped in this distribution (common/sarissa.js) is the work of Manos Batsis and distributed under the Kupu License with his kind permission.
 See the Sarissa homepage at http://sarissa.sourceforge.net for more information.